Aurora Summer Camps 2026: 33 Programs

 At $399/week, it's the most expensive camp on this list.
 But there's no equivalent program in the metro.
 The Denver Museum of Nature & Science runs science camps, and the Children's Museum has maker programs, but nobody else puts kids next to real planes on an active airfield.

-City and Community Programs
+City and community programs

 Aurora is heavily served by the MY Denver Activities network, providing completely free summer programming at locations like the Hiawatha Davis Jr. Recreation Center.